-The marine licence application submitted to the MMO in 2020 stated that should the timing of the proposed NGCT scheme and the proposed TRT scheme align, PDT would supply 6,000m of maintenance dredged material to the TRT to allow habitat enhancement works to be undertaken.
-The marine licence application for the NGCT is currently being determined.
+The NGCT marine licence states that should the timing align, PDT will supply 6,000m of maintenance dredged material to the TRT to allow habitat enhancement works to be undertaken.
+The marine licence for the NGCT was issued by the MMO in 2022.